lxndrvn/python-coding-dojo-with-oop-semi-load/README.md

 ## Step 5

 Write an "order" method for the Supplier, which has a single argument - a string.
-Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier name.
+Store these orders in a class attribute, called all_orders, in a dictionary, where the key is the supplier email (because it's usually unique).

 ## Step 6

-Write a "ContactList" class, which extends the default list.
+Write a "ContactList" class, which extends the built-in Python "list" (list class, which you use everyday, https://docs.python.org/3.5/library/stdtypes.html#list).
 Use this custom ContactList as the storage of all_contacts.

 ## Step 7